Planting calendar

 Next 2 weeks

-- Monitor for pests like aphids and spider mites, common in hot weather
+- Watch for pests such as aphids and spider mites

 FAQs

-Can I plant tomatoes outdoors in June in San Antonio?
+Can I plant tomatoes directly in June in San Antonio?

-It's better to start tomato seedlings indoors now for transplanting in late summer to avoid the peak summer heat.
+It's better to start tomato seeds indoors in June for transplanting in late summer or early fall to avoid the hottest months.

 How often should I water raised beds in June?

-Water raised beds deeply 2-3 times per week, adjusting for rainfall and soil moisture to prevent drying out.
+Water raised beds deeply 2-3 times per week, adjusting based on rainfall and soil moisture.

 Next steps